zammad/zammad-org/src/it/tutorials/backup-restore-docker.md

    stata rinominata.
 Puoi tranquillamente.
 7. Rebuild the Elasticsearch index.
 You can use Zammad while the rebuild is running, but search performance is degraded and some data may be temporarily unavailable in search results.
+Use one of the commands below, depending on your deployment method.

 <!--@include: ../get-started/update.md{243,276}-->